Hamster45105/ddgemail-token/README.md

 Because DuckDuckGo does not officially support using third-party services with their email service, it is hard to get the API key unless you know how to use developer tools.
 This site is designed to make it easier.

+If for whatever reason you don't want to use this site for getting your key, you can find other more difficult ways to get your key [on this wiki](https://github.com/Hamster45105/DuckAddressSend/wiki/Get-DDG-API-Key).
+If your worried about security/privacy check out the [third party services statement](https://github.com/Hamster45105/ddgemail-token#third-party-services).

 ## Usage

 The website has instructions to help you through the process.